Tate Robertson

-Tate Boswell Robertson (born May 31, 1997) is an American soccer player who plays as a midfielder for Lexington SC in USL League One.
+Tate Boswell Robertson (born May 31, 1997) is an American soccer player who plays as a midfielder for MLS Next Pro club Chattanooga FC.

 Career

 College and amateur

 Robertson played four years of college soccer at Bowling Green University between 2015 and 2018, scoring 8 goals and tallying 22 assists in 71 appearances.

 During and after college, Robertson also appeared for USL League Two side Dayton Dutch Lions during their 2018 and 2019 seasons.
 During 2018, Robertson was named in the USL PDL Best XI for the 2018 season.

 Professional

 In September 2019, Robertson signed for NISA side Stumptown Athletic ahead of the league's inaugural season.
-He scored his first goal with the team on February 29, 2020 against San Diego 1904 FC.
+He scored his first goal with the team on February 29, 2020, against San Diego 1904 FC.

 On January 28, 2021, Robertson signed with NISA side Chattanooga FC ahead of the Spring 2021 season.

 Robertson joined USL League One expansion club Lexington SC on January 12, 2023.
+He was released by Lexington following their 2024 season.

+In December 2024, Robertson returned to Chattanooga FC on a one-year deal ahead of their debut season in the MLS Next Pro.